Skip to main content

 Editor’s Insight

-The target audience for a HICONSUMPTION video is someone who thinks about their carry with intentionality but doesn’t want to spend hours cross-referencing forums.
-They have a sense of what they already carry well and what gaps exist — maybe the bag situation is sorted but the light situation isn’t, or the knife is dialed in but the wallet is a decade-old billfold stuffed with receipts.
+The target audience for a Max LVL EDC video is someone who thinks about their carry with intentionality but isn’t a full-time gear reviewer.
+They have a sense of what they already use well and what gaps exist — maybe the bag situation is sorted but the light situation isn’t, or the knife is dialed in but the wallet is a ten-year-old billfold stuffed with receipts.
 Videos like this one work as a prioritization tool: here are several options worth knowing about, with enough context to understand which problems they solve and whether those problems match yours.

-With 12 items covered, this video functions as a useful reference — enough options to find something relevant regardless of where your current kit has gaps.
-HICONSUMPTION doesn’t pad their roundups; if something made the cut, there’s a reason.
-Watch the full video for the hands-on context that text descriptions can’t capture: how something feels in hand, how it wears, whether the construction lives up to the spec sheet.
-Those details make the difference between a product that sounds good on paper and one you’ll actually carry every morning.
+With 10 items covered, this video functions as a useful roundup — enough options to find something relevant regardless of where your current kit has gaps.
+Max LVL EDC doesn’t pad these videos; if something made the cut, there’s a reason.
+Watch the full video for the hands-on context that text descriptions can’t fully capture: how something feels in hand, how it opens or deploys, whether the clip sits flush or prints through a pocket.
+Those details make the difference between a product that sounds good on paper and one you’ll actually reach for every morning.

 Closing Remarks